murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 Objective of Threat Modelling: To prioritize the potential threats against an organization's valuable assets.
 - Proactive approach: during design and development.
 It is a defensive approach to threat modelling: takes place during initial design.
 Based on predicting threats and designing specific defenses during the coding and crafting process.
 - Reactive approach: once product is created and deployed.
 Takes care of the threats that could not be predicted during the design phase.
 It addresses unforeseen issues.
-This is known as thrat hunting or adversarial approach.
+This is known as threat hunting or adversarial approach.

 Microsoft SDLC goals in threat modelling